Celtics-Engine/Celtics-Backend/Project Docs/Game Engine/Backend.md

 - [JWT](https://jwt.io/) - Contains all user info as well `REQUIRED`
 - name - The name of the asset `REQUIRED`
 - description - Description of the asset
-- images - The images to upload to the Asset page `REQUIRED`
+- images - The images to upload to the Asset page -> should have default image if none is provided
 - compatable_engine_ver - all the engine versions that this is compatable with `REQUIRED`

 ```json